OlGe404/ansible-collections/README.md

 This ansible collection is useful to streamline and ease the automated installation and configuration of various software packages on unix-like operating systems (e.g. ubuntu, debian, alpine, RHEL and macOS).

-The CI runs on Github actions and [various shell scripts](scripts/) are used to perform installation, configuration and tests during a pipeline run.
+The CI runs on Github actions and uses [various shell scripts](scripts/) to perform installation, configuration and tests during a pipeline run.
 Each shell script provides a help function that describes how it can be used locally, which arguments can be provided etc. The help function can be accessed for any shell script by providing either the `-h` or `--help` argument when calling a script.
 For example:

 ```bash
 scripts/python3-venv.sh --help